 Jessica joined Watsi on November 27th, 2014.
-Five years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jessica's most recent donation supported Lucas, a football-loving teen student from Tanzania, to fund burn contracture surgery so he can walk more easily.
+Six years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jessica's most recent donation supported Gareth, a very special 4-year-old boy from Bolivia, to fund life-saving heart surgery.

 Lucas is a teenage boy and the third born out of seven children born to his mother.
 He is currently in the fifth grade in primary school and shared that his best subjects are social studies, Mathematics and Swahili.
 He likes playing football with his friends, but he has difficulty playing freely.
 When Lucas was a baby, he fell into an open fireplace and his left leg was burned severely.
 Although he had surgery then, burns scars (contractures) developed on his leg at the knee joint.
 They cause tightening around the joint making it hard for him to walk.
 Fortunately, our medical partner, African Mission Healthcare, is helping Lucas receive treatment.
 On May 10th, surgeons at their care center will perform a burn contracture release surgery to help him walk easily again.
 Now, he needs help to fund this $639 procedure.
 Lucas says, "I will be very happy if I get this treatment since I will be able to play football with my friends and also walk well."